Skip to main content

 Copy to clipboard

-Simply press CTRL+c to copy the current image to the clipboard.
+Press Ctrl+c to copy the current image to the clipboard.

 To export the assigned spectra, click on the Export button to the left side of the spectrum.
 A field will open where you can select in which format you want to export your spectrum.
 You have the following options: